 Block voting: A system in which electors have as many votes as there are candidates to be elected.
 Counting is identical to a plurality system, with the candidates with the most votes winning the seats.
 This is widely used in the United States and is a winner-take-all system

 Single Voting: A multi-winner system in which electors have one vote.
 The candidates with the most votes win.
 When electing more than one candidate, this is not a winner take all system.
 When a "numbered post" system where all voter participate in a series one-winner elections, it is a winner-take-all system.

 List Proportional Voting: A multi-winner system in which political parties nominate candidates and electors vote for their most preferred party (or candidate nominated by a party).
 The seats are allocated to each party in proportion to the share received in the national vote.

-Mixed systems—which combine single-winner winner-take-all elements with multi-winner proportional elements—are increasingly popular.
+Mixed systems—which combine single-winner, winner-take-all elements with multi-winner proportional elements—are increasingly popular.
 Many consider them to be "the best of both worlds" because they maintain the link between constituent and representative in single-winner districts, while embracing proportionality.